-- Interactions using educational tests, survey procedures, interview procedures, or observation of public behavior27 or involving benign behavioral interventions28 in conjunction with information collection29 if an IRB conducts a limited review and determines that provisions to protect privacy and confidentiality are adequate;30 - 2.
-Storage or maintenance of identifiable private information or biospecimens for potential secondary research use if an IRB conducts a limited review and determines that broad consent will be appropriately obtained and documented;31 and that, should there be a change in storage or maintenance of the information or biospecimens, the provisions in place to protect privacy and confidentiality are adequate;32 or - 3.
+- collection if an IRB conducts a limited review and determines that provisions to protect privacy and confidentiality are adequate; - 2.
+Storage or maintenance of identifiable private information or biospecimens for potential secondary research use if an IRB conducts a limited review and determines that broad consent will be appropriately obtained and documented; and that, should there be a change in storage or maintenance of the information or biospecimens, the provisions in place to protect privacy and confidentiality are adequate; or - 3.
 Secondary research use of identifiable private information or biospecimens if: - a.
 The investigator does not include "returning individual research results to [subjects]" as part of the study plan; and - b.
-An IRB conducts a limited review and determines that the planned research is within the scope of broad consent;33 and provisions in place to protect privacy and confidentiality are adequate.34
+An IRB conducts a limited review and determines that the planned research is within the scope of broad consent; 58 and provisions in place to protect privacy and confidentiality are adequate.
+59

 42 C.F.R.
-Part 2:35 NOTE: In 2016, the Substance Abuse and Mental Health Services Administration (SAMHSA) proposed several major modifications to align the Part 2 regulations with the current U.S. healthcare system.36 SAMHSA finalized changes to Part 2 in a Final Rulemaking issued on January 18, 2017.37 The finalized changes to Part 2 went into effect on March 21, 2017; the Part 2 provisions referenced in this chapter reflect the 2017 Final Rule provisions.
-In conjunction with publishing the Final Rule, SAMHSA issued a Supplemental Notice of Proposed Rulemaking to propose additional clarifications to the amended Part 2 regulations and seek public comment on these proposals.38 Future changes may be made to Part 2, and researchers and other stakeholders should continue to monitor the status of Part 2.
+Part 2: NOTE: In 2016, the Substance Abuse and Mental Health Services Administration (SAMHSA) proposed several major modifications to align the Part 2 regulations with the current U.S. healthcare system.
+SAMHSA finalized changes to Part 2 in a Final Rulemaking issued on January 18, 2017.
+The finalized changes to Part 2 went into effect on March 21, 2017; the Part 2 provisions referenced in this chapter reflect the 2017 Final Rule provisions.
+In conjunction with publishing the Final Rule, SAMHSA issued a Supplemental Notice of Proposed Rulemaking to propose additional clarifications to the amended Part 2 regulations and seek public comment on these proposals.
+Future changes may be made to Part 2, and researchers and other stakeholders should continue to monitor the status of Part 2.